-3. The requirements laid down in this Directive are minimum requirements and shall not prevent any Member State from maintaining or introducing more stringent measures.
-Such measures shall be compatible with the $\boxtimes$ TFEU $\bigotimes$ Treaty on the Functioning of the European Union.
+3. The requirements laid down in this Directive are minimum requirements and shall not prevent any Member State from maintaining or introducing more stringent measures, provided that such.
+Such measures shall be are compatible with the ≥ TFEU ⊲ Treaty on the Functioning of the European Union.
 They shall be notified to the Commission.